How to Go Green in 9 Simple Steps

 While giving your home a complete eco-friendly makeover is an excellent idea, it’s not a realistic option for most people.
 But the good news is, you don’t have to!
 Creating a lasting impact can be done with simple changes — and the best place to start is at home.

 Emmy’s mantra?
 “Every action counts.”

 “You and I recycling our pop bottles may not seem like a big deal, but every action is scalable.
 If one million people choose to recycle their pop bottles that can make a really big difference in what is going into our landfills.”

+Follow these tips to increase your overall well-being and bring you closer to your dream.
 And after you’ve made your lifestyle greener, ask your American Family agent about protecting everything you’ve worked so hard for.
 They’re always happy to help you get the peace of mind you deserve.